 What Sets these Auburn Dogs Apart

-What is the science behind the Vapor Wake Dog and their patented training?
+What is the science behind the Vapor Detection Dog and their patented training?
 Simply put, when people are in motion, they leave a thermal plume of particles and odor from their body.
 Schlieren photography can detect this thermal plume but is invisible to the naked eye.
 As a bomb degrades, it releases particles denser than air.
 Those particles get caught in the aerodynamic plume trail of the individual carrying explosive articles.
-This odor trail is what the Vapor Wake Dog has the ability to detect, and then follow the scent to the source.
+This odor trail is what the Vapor Detection Dog has the ability to detect, and then follow the scent to the source.

 Dogs have olfactory receptors equal to 300 million in contrast to a human’s six million receptors, and a canine’s brain is 40x more dedicated to their sense of smell.